 Munchkins can run very fast, like squirrels, and are skilled in keeping up with canine companions and children.
 Their lower body height permits them to quickly slide under objects without having to stop and bend down.
-While they may not be able to jump from the floor to the top of furniture in a single bound, they will still show off their jumping ability and cleverness as they find a way to take them there in smaller steps.
+While they may not be able to jump from the floor to the top of furniture in a single bound, they will still show off their jumping and climbing ability as they find a way to get there with smaller steps.

 - Grooming: Once a Week 2/10